Panda (band): Para Ti Con Desprecio, plagiarism claims, fan backlash and Amantes Sunt Amentes (2005–2006)

 Para Ti Con Desprecio was released on May 11, 2005.
 The record solidified a change in tone, shifting from their previous sanitized, humorous pop punk sound for a more darker, matured aesthetic elements.
 It is their most popular album to date in Mexico and Latin America, although it made them lose fans, now called Anti-Pandas, over plagiarism accusations that derived in (supposedly) stealing lyrics and guitar riffs from groups such as My Chemical Romance, Fall Out Boy, Green Day, and Smashing Pumpkins.
-The singles "Cita en el Quirófano", "Cuando no es como debiera ser", and "Disculpa los malos pensamientos" topped MTV's Los 10+ Pedidos fora total of 39 weeks.
+The singles "Cita en el Quirófano", "Cuando no es como debiera ser", and "Disculpa los malos pensamientos" topped MTV's Los 10+ Pedidos for a total of 39 weeks.
 "Disculpa los malos pensamientos" was also the most voted video on MTV in 2006.
 That same year, the band collaborated in the soundtrack of "Skimo", a Mexican sitcom from Nickelodeon, with the song "Si esto fuese realidad".

 At the end of the year, the band released Amantes Sunt Amentes, their fourth album, which reached the top of the Mexican charts within weeks and was certified platinum.
 To date, the album has sold approximately 200,000 copies, and was close to Maná first album Falta Amor.

 During this time the band released their second single, "Los Malaventurados no Lloran".
 The music video has received heavy rotation in MTV.

 In February 2007, the band collaborated in the album Tributo al más grande, a tribute album for Mexican norteña band Bronco.
 The band recorded the song "Oro" with a new rock style.
 The singer José Madero, accompanied Guadalupe Esparza and Luis Cortes in the song "Amigo Bronco" and led to a great upset.

 In mid July, the band released a third single: "Procedimientos Para Llegar A Un Común Acuerdo".
 Because of the extensive success of the band's previous single, the song was sent to radio stations in all of Latin America at the same time.
 "Procedimientos" quickly debuted in some of the important Latin charts, ultimately reaching the top 10 in many countries.

 On November 30, 2007, Panda released "Sinfonía Soledad", their first live album that contains a concert on Auditorio Nacional in Mexico City.
 It contains their main songs and two new songs dedicated to their fans.

 The band was nominated in Los Premios MTV Latinoamérica 2006, winning the categories Best Group or Duet, Best Alternative Artist, and Breakthrough Artist.
 The band performed "Narcicista Por Excelencia" during the show.
 In Los Premios MTV Latinoamérica 2007, the band was nominated for three categories, but only won Best Alternative Artist.